 There are many different ways that defendants are negligent and therefore can be liable in a viable lawsuit.
 Here are few examples:

 Truck Accidents:If a trucking company allows its driver to drive too many hours and the driver drifts into and sideswipes a car, causing a crash, there is negligence.
 If the driver is speeding or texting and causes a crash, the driver is at fault.

 Personal Injury: If a property owner fails to repair a hazardous stairway which causes an individual to fall, the property owner may be found negligent.

-Defective Products: If a manufacturer makes tires improperly causing them to have tread separation or blowouts causing crashes or an SUV that rolls over, the manufacturer may be liable.
+Defective Products: If a manufacturer makes tires improperly, causing them to have tread separation or blowouts resulting in crashes, or manufactures an SUV that rolls over, the manufacturer may be liable.

-These are just a few of the many forms negligent behavior can take.
 If you believe you or someone you love has been the victim of someone else’s negligence, speak with one of our highly skilled accident lawyers today.
-Please contact Feroleto Law at (716) 854-0700 or visit our contact page for a free case evaluation.
+There is no legal fee unless we win, so you have nothing to lose.
+Call today at (716) 854-0700.

 Attorney John Feroleto

 Attorney John Feroleto understands the value of hard work.
 He is known in the community and by his peers for his willingness to work and go the extra mile.
 Other lawyers often ask John to handle their trial matters to maximize clients’ recovery.
 Trial lawyers know who the best trial lawyers are.
 He was also named Trial Attorney of the Year in 2012 by the Western New York Affiliate of New York State Trial Lawyers Association. [ Attorney Bio ]